-The operating system will handle the basic job of the graphics drivers and allow your monitor to display stuff until you can download and install the relevant official drivers.
+The operating system will handle the primary job of the graphics drivers and allow your monitor to display stuff until you can download and install the relevant official drivers.

 Take Note of Bottlenecks for Your New Graphics Card

-While graphics card are plug-and-play, it does not mean that your shiny new graphics card will work at OPTIMAL performance on any given system.
+While graphics cards are plug-and-play, it does not mean that your shiny new graphics card will work at OPTIMAL performance on any given system.

-Performance bottlenecks for your GPU due to the rest of the hardware on your PC can be quite serious.
+Performance bottlenecks for your GPU due to the rest of the hardware on your PC can be severe.

-As such, there must be a parity between all components for them to work optimally.
-In others words, you need to make sure that a certain component does not bottleneck the performance of your shiny new graphics card.
+As such, all components must have a parity to work optimally.
+In others words, you need to make sure that a particular feature does not bottleneck the performance of your shiny new graphics card.

-A weak CPU, for instance, can present serious bottlenecks for the performance of your graphics card.
+A weak CPU, for instance, can present severe bottlenecks for the performance of your graphics card.

-The following video explains the GPU bottleneck the amount of Cores on CPU can have:
+The following video explains the GPU bottleneck and the number of Cores the CPU can have:

-As such for a high end graphics card like the NVIDIA RTX 3080, anything lower than a 6 core CPU (from the latest generation) can result in performance drops.
+As such, for a high-end graphics card like the NVIDIA RTX 3080, anything lower than a six-core CPU (from the latest generation) can result in performance drops.

-The motherboard can also bottleneck the performance of your GPU to a small degree particularly if there is a mismatch of the PCIe version.
+The motherboard can also bottleneck the performance of your GPU to a small degree, mainly if there is a mismatch in the PCIe version.

-For instance if you were to install the newer PCIe 4.0 RTX 3000 series graphics card on an old motherboard that offers PCIe 3.0 slots, then you can expect slight performance drops.
+For instance, if you install the newer PCIe 4.0 RTX 3000 series graphics card on an old motherboard that offers PCIe 3.0 slots, you can expect slight performance drops.

 Also Read: Can a Motherboard Bottleneck GPU?